-- From Scheme commencement, 59,763 claims have been reported to date.
-A further 2,089 claims are expected to have been incurred but not yet reported (IBNR) for accident periods up to 31 March 2023 - For the earlier accident periods, almost 100% of ultimate expected statutory benefit claims have been lodged, however there is still expected to be further transitions between claim types following insurer and dispute processes - For more recent accident quarters, there is a greater level of uncertainty surrounding the mix of claims, primarily driven by damages claims with most claims having not passed the 20 month waiting period for lodgement.
+- From 2017 Scheme commencement, 62,945 claims have been reported to date.
+A further 2,042 claims are expected to have been incurred but not yet reported (IBNR) for accident periods up to 30 June 2023 - For the earlier accident periods, almost 100% of ultimate expected statutory benefit claims have been lodged, however there is still expected to be further transitions between claim types following insurer and dispute processes - For more recent accident quarters, there is a greater level of uncertainty surrounding the mix of claims, primarily driven by damages claims.
 From 28 November 2022, the Motor Accident Injuries Amendment Act 2022 removed the 20 month waiting period.
-We will continue to monitor the impact this will have on the mix of claims lodged as more experience emerge in future reporting quarters - Payments continue to progress as expected, with 67% of the ultimate expected payments for the first accident year having been paid.
+We will continue to monitor the impact this will have on the mix of claims lodged as more experience emerge in future reporting quarters - Payments continue to progress as expected, with 72% of the ultimate expected payments for the first accident year having been paid.
 There is still a level of uncertainty surrounding ultimate payments given: - Not at-fault non-threshold claims are eligible for statutory benefits for up to 5 years after the date of the accident before transitioning to CTP Care for lifetime treatment and care - For damages claims, although a material number have lodged, the settlement experience is still emerging - Average claim sizes, for more recent accident quarters (excluding the COVID-19 lockdown impacted quarters), are higher than previous quarters at the same point of development.
 This may be due to insurers having better established claims processes resulting in claimants receiving payments earlier and/or higher payments overall.
 This will not be known with certainty until the profile of these accident quarters develops over time compared to the earlier periods - Accident quarter 2021Q3 was heavily impacted by the COVID-19 lockdown in NSW which resulted in significantly fewer accidents and claims.
-It is expected that ultimate claims for 2021Q4 to 2023Q1 will be higher than 2021Q3 but remain lower than pre-COVID-19 levels.
+Since the last lockdown in 2021, claims reported have increased and accident quarter 2023Q2 is expected to return towards pre-COVID claim levels experienced in 2018 and 2019.

-Executive summary (2/4) Key observations on claim numbers
+Executive summary (2/6) High level summary - observations and risks

+Claim numbers